am0520/AsteroidRadar/README.md

 # AsteroidRadar
-Displays a list of asteroids and if they are potentially hazardous, providing more details when one is tapped.
+A mobile application for showing asteroid data from NASA API and whether they are potentially hazardous or not.
+The asteroids are displayed in a list and can be accessed to view more specific details.
 Part of the Advanced Android Kotlin Development nanodegree from Udacity.

 |Home|Detail|
 |:---:|:---:|